China Foundation for Poverty Alleviation: Post-disaster reconstruction

+To promote the concept of everyone philanthropy and actively advocate great love of human beings

-In recent years, CFPA took the"everyone philanthropy"as the focus of the public participation in charity, cooperated actively with the various parties, and held the popular philanthropy advocacy activities.
-In recent years, CFPA has initiated such public-oriented projects as"Donate One Yuan, Give Benevolence, Offer Nutrition", “Together with Walmart for Extra Meals”,“the Great Walkers”,“Unite the Force for Good, Charity Future Project”,“Love Knows No Border”, further deepen the concept of public benefit in the mind of everyone.
+In recent years, CFPA took the "everyone philanthropy" as the focus of the public participation in charity, cooperated actively with the various parties, and held the popular philanthropy advocacy activities.
+In recent years, CFPA has initiated such public-oriented projects as"Donate One Yuan, Give Benevolence, Offer Nutrition", "Together with Walmart for Extra Meals", "the Great Walkers","Unite the Force for Good, Charity Future Project", "Love Knows No Border", further deepen the concept of public benefit in the mind of everyone.

-In 2017, CFPA continued to organize and implement advocacy activities such as the Great Walkers, Hunger 24, “Donate One Yuan, Give Benevolence, Offer Nutrition” and “Together with Walmart for Extra Meals”.
-Moreover, CFPA sponsored the “Love Knows No Border” International Charity Sale with the Ministry of Foreign Affairs, carried out 99 charity day and Gongyi Baobei plan on third-party platform and tried the advocacy activity of “Young Philanthropy Advocacy Officer”.
+In 2017, CFPA continued to organize and implement advocacy activities such as the Great Walkers, Hunger 24, "Donate One Yuan, Give Benevolence, Offer Nutrition" and "Together with Walmart for Extra Meals".
+Moreover, CFPA sponsored the "Love Knows No Border" International Charity Sale with the Ministry of Foreign Affairs, carried out 99 charity day and Gongyi Baobei plan on third-party platform and tried the advocacy activity of "Young Philanthropy Advocacy Officer".